Nature and Culture

 Aims & Scope

 Visit the new Nature and Culture website here!

 Nature and Culture is now indexed in Current Contents/Social and Behavioral Sciences (CC/S&BS) and the Social Sciences Citation Index (SSCI)!

 Journal Impact Factor: 1.931

-The mission of the journal is to move beyond specialized disciplinary enclaves and mind-sets toward broader syntheses that encompass time, space and structures in understanding the Nature-Culture relationship.
-The Journal furthermore provides an outlet for the identification of knowledge gaps in our understanding of this relationship.
+The journal's mission is to move beyond specialized disciplinary enclaves and mindsets toward broader syntheses that encompass time, space, and structures in understanding the nature–culture relationship.
+The journal furthermore provides an outlet for the identification of knowledge gaps in our understanding of this relationship.

 Nature and Culture receives financial support for its editorial operations from the Department of Urban and Environmental Sociology, Helmholtz Centre for Environmental Research (UFZ), Leipzig.

 The editors and editorial board will consider new topics, and authors should not be restricted by those listed below.
 Current themes are as follows: